avnet-iotconnect/iotc-stm32-n6-demos/doc/DEVELOPER_GUIDE.md

 # Developer Guide for STM32N6 AI Projects and IoTConnect

 ## Overview

-This guide will help you set up, build, and run AI-based demos on the STM32N6 microcontroller using STM32CubeIDE.
+Using the Applications Examples from the STM32N6 AI Ecosystem website, This guide will help you set up, build, and run AI-based demos on the STM32N6 microcontroller using STM32CubeIDE.
 The available projects include:

+-
+-
 - **Image Classification**
 - **Object Detection**
 - **Instance Segmentation**